hot5656/hot5656.github.io/source/_posts/ai-4.md

 19 Being excited about finding a new grocery store that has better deals, --cb 20 Feeling like a boss when you successfully negotiate a better price for something, --cb

+21 Getting excited about buying a new set of kitchen towels, --cb 22 Opting for comfortable shoes over stylish ones, --cb 23 Celebrating when you finally get all your bills paid on time, --cb 24 Complaining about your noisy neighbors to your landlord, --cb 25 Feeling proud when you fix something in your house without calling a repairman, --cb 26 Realizing you have a preference for certain types of cleaning products, --cb 27 Getting excited about buying a new kitchen gadget, like a fancy blender or food processor, --cb 28 Being proud of yourself for learning how to properly fold fitted sheets, --cb 29 Feeling accomplished when you manage to fix a leaky faucet, --cb 30 Celebrating when you finally manage to fold all your laundry and put it away, --cb

+31 Realizing that you can't eat junk food for every meal anymore, --cb 32 Getting excited about a new set of bath towels, --cb 33 Complaining about the noisy birds outside your window at 5 AM, --cb 34 Being proud of yourself for starting a retirement savings account, --cb 35 Feeling accomplished when you successfully deep clean your kitchen, --cb 36 Opting for a night of self-care instead of a night out with friends, --cb 37 Getting excited about buying a new set of matching hangers for your closet, --cb 38 Celebrating when you manage to balance your budget for the month, --cb 39 Celebrating when you successfully follow a complicated recipe, --cb 40 Feeling accomplished when you successfully assemble a complicated piece of technology, like a TV or sound system, --cb

+31 Having a favorite brand of toilet paper, --cb (x) 32 Getting excited about buying a new set of kitchen towels, --cb(v) 33 Celebrating when you manage to balance your budget for the month, --cb(v) 34 Complaining about how early your neighbors mow their lawn on weekends, --cb 35 Feeling accomplished when you successfully parallel park your car, --cb 36 Opting for a night in with a good book over a night out with friends, --cb 37 Getting excited about buying a new set of Tupperware containers, --cb 38 Being proud of yourself for learning how to change a tire, --cb 39 Celebrating when you successfully assemble a piece of IKEA furniture, --cb 40 Feeling accomplished when you finally manage to declutter your closet, --cb

 #### 自動後帶 prompt
 ``` bash